ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-introduction.md

 ### Typescript Addon Structure
 Most of the structure for Typescript is identical to a standard Dota addon, such as having the `scripts/npc/` folder.

 Note the `src` folder in the project's root.
 This is where you create and work on your Typescript files.
-When they're compiled, the resulting lua files are placed in the appropriate locations, such as `/game/scripts/vscripts/` for files produced from `/src/vscripts/`.
-You can add add additional folders inside those folders, which will keep the same routing in the output location.
+When they're compiled, the resulting Lua files are placed in the appropriate locations, such as `/game/scripts/vscripts/` for files produced from `/src/vscripts/`.
+You can add additional folders inside those folders, which will keep the same routing in the output location.

 You can change the structure of the folders inside the addon.
 However, you might need to adjust the output paths to match those changes.
 Some changes might break the mod, as Dota expects a specific structure to be set up (such as `game/scripts/vscripts`).

 :::note
 In `src`, you'll also find the `common` folder.
-This folder is extremely useful to storing interface decalarations that are shared between game logic and panorama, such as events and nettables, among other custom declarations such as enums.
+This folder is extremely useful to storing interface decalarations that are shared between game logic and panorama, such as events and nettables, among other custom declarations such as enums. **This folder should only include d.ts files**.
 :::

 There are a few additional files and folder responsible for making Typescript identify and work with Dota 2 API, and in the custom game in general.
 Most of those files can be left untouched.
 Most of those files are located at `/src/vscripts/` folder:
-* `tsconfig.json`: Configures how Typescript works in the lua portion of the project.
+* `tsconfig.json`: Configures how Typescript works in the Lua portion of the project.
 The same type of file exists in the `/src/panorama/` folder for javascript configuration for panorama.

 * `vscripts/lib/dota_ts_adapter.ts`: Responsible for registering various common classes, such as abilities, items, and modifiers.
-* `vscripts/lib/tstl-utils.ts`: Responsible for the typescript-to-lua translation.
+* `vscripts/lib/tstl-utils.ts`: Responsible for the typescript-to-Lua translation.
-* `vscripts/lib/timers.lua` and `vscripts/lib/timers.d.ts`: The common Timers library is already included in default in its lua form, with timers.d.ts including an interface to allow using the Timers library in Typescript.
+* `vscripts/lib/timers.Lua` and `vscripts/lib/timers.d.ts`: The common Timers library is already included in default in its Lua form, with timers.d.ts including an interface to allow using the Timers library in Typescript.

 ### Updating Your Addon